ascholerChemeketa/cs160Reader/_sources/HistoryOfComputers/DawnOfComputers.rst

 .. index:: Analytical Engine

 Whereas the Difference Engine could only calculate the values of polynomial functions, the new **Analytical Engine** would be able to do any calculation.
 The Engine incorporated an arithmetic logic unit, control flow in the form of conditional branching and loops, and integrated memory, making it the first design for a general-purpose computer.
-Input of both programs and data was to be provided to the machine via punched cards, a method being used at the time to direct mechanical looms such as the Jacquard loom.
+The input of both programs and data was to be provided to the machine via punched cards, a method being used at the time to direct mechanical looms such as the Jacquard loom.
 Punch cards were to remain the dominant way of `feeding a program into a computer <https://www.youtube.com/watch?v=KG2M4ttzBnY>`__ until the 1970's.

 .. figure:: https://upload.wikimedia.org/wikipedia/commons/8/8f/IBM_026_card_code.png